sick/shotty-api/examples/upload-version/readme.md

 cd <directory_with_examples> && npm i
 ```

-Replace `your-api-key` with your API key from SHOTTY settings and `you-shotty-url` with your SHOTTY url
+Replace `YOUR-API-SECRET` with your API key from SHOTTY settings and `YOU-SHOTTY-URL` with your SHOTTY url

 And then to verify if everything was successful run script with help option -h